danielafriyie/raccy/README.md

 # SCRAWLER
-Multithreaded web scraping library based on selenium.
+Multithreaded web scraping library based on selenium with built in orm feature.

 ### ARCHITECTURE